The diagnosis of ALD should be considered in four distinct clinical settings:

 ALD is inherited in an X-linked manner.
 The ABCD1 gene is the only gene associated with ALD.

-Parents of a male or female patient: About 93% of index cases have inherited the ABCD1 mutation from one parent; at most, 7% of individuals with ALD have de novo mutations.
+Parents of a male or female patient: About 93% of index cases have inherited the genetic defect from one of the parents, which often makes it likely that other family members, such as biological siblings and cousins, are also affected.
+However, in ~7% of cases the infant underwent a spontaneous mutation, also called “de novo“.
+In these cases there will not be other family members with the mutated gene.
 It is appropriate to measure plasma VLCFA levels in the mothers of both affected males and affected females and in the fathers of affected females (Figure below).
 When the disease-causing mutation has been identified in an affected family member, mutation analysis of the ABCD1 gene can be used in the evaluation of the parents and for extended family screening.

 Sibs of an index patient (proband): The risk to sibs depends upon the genetic status of the parents, which can be clarified by pedigree analysis, VLCFA measurement, and molecular genetic testing.